Static and Dynamic BART for Rank-Order Data: Simulation Studies

 We use the default values for the ROBART model as in \cite{chipman2010bart} and follow \cite{li2016bayesian} in choosing the hyperparameters for all the remaining models.

 Table~\ref{tab:li_table} reports the Kendall tau distances between the true and estimated rank lists averaged over the $100$ replications.
 For each column, we provide the ratios of the average Kendall tau distances over the corresponding values for the Borda Count, which serves as the baseline.
 In Scenarios 2 and 3, for any $\sigma$, the proposed ROBART model outperforms all the competing models.
-In particular, there is a strong gain in Scenario 3, for any $\sigma$, moving from an improvement of around 10\% (for $\sigma = 1$ or $40$) to 27\% (for $\sigma = 5$).
+In particular, there is a strong gain in Scenario 3, for any $\sigma$, moving from around 10\% (for $\sigma = 1$ or $40$) to 27\% (for $\sigma = 5$).
 Similarly in Scenario 2, irrespective of $\sigma$, ROBART performs better than BARC and BARCM, with a gain of 10\% (for $\sigma$ equal to 1) to 20\% (for $\sigma$ equal to 5).
-Increasing the value of $\sigma$ leads to similar results in magnitude, except for $\sigma$ equal to 40, where the ROBART model provides slightly better insights with respect to the BARCM and BARC.
+Increasing the value of $\sigma$ leads to similar conclusions, except for $\sigma$ equal to 40, where the ROBART model provides slightly better predictions than BARCM and BARC.
 These better performances are less evident in Scenario 1, where for small values of $\sigma$ (equal to 1 and 5), the ROBART is outperformed by the BARC and BARCM models, while it beats the other models of 1\% and 3\% when $\sigma$ is bigger than 10.
 As expected, nonlinear relationships in the data-generating process are correctly estimated by the BART specification.
-On the other hand, the proposed model does not yield improvements for estimates of linear functions of covariates when $\sigma$ is small.
+Unsurprisingly, the proposed model does not yield improvements for estimates of linear functions of covariates when $\sigma$ is small.